PAMF Logo

 A new PAMF cycle has just begun!

-The 2024/25 PAMF cycle is now in the translocating phase.
-This phase lasts until the end of October is identifiable by the plant’s inflorescences (seed head) being in full bloom and leaves starting to yellow.
+The 2024/25 PAMF cycle is now in the dormant phase.
+This phase lasts until the end of March is identifiable by the plant losing all green in the leaves and stem and a full fluffy seed head.

 Join PAMF!